 Figure C shows the breakdown and shifting of the head measurements.
 In any position that you draw your character, whether standing or sitting, aspect ratios must be retained.
 The upper body will usually have three heads while the lower body may have three to four heads.

 Lastly, Figure C is an example of a figure in motion in regards to shifting weight, range of movement, and overall proportions.
 In all these examples, the mannequin is unique and contains the very basic information needed to create a realistic body.
 The rest is putting details into the mannequin.

-You do not have to be a medical doctor.
+You do not have to be a medical doctor to know how to draw a person.
 However, an accurate male torso drawing requires you to know a few major muscle groups when you are learning how to draw a person muscles.
 Fortunately, despite the complexity, there is not a whole lot of muscles that you need to learn.

 From top to bottom and back to back, the major muscle groups are as listed: the trapezius; the deltoid; the Infra spinatus; the teres major; the pectoralis major; the latissimus dorsi; the serratus magnus; the external oblique; the rectus abdominis; the gluteus medius; and the gluteus maximus.

 Unless you are teaching this to other students or artists, remembering the names is optional and for your own benefit for the most part.
 What is more important is that you recognize the shape of these muscle groups and how it interlinks with other muscle groups.